 Our programming aims to provide our S.O.U.L.
 Sisters with a powerful community of mentors, organizers, activists, educators, and healers that support young women, femmes, and non-binary youth of color blossoming into leaders with political and self awareness, creative problem solving skills, and strong ethics.
 We are sensitive to the needs of youth in the foster care, juvenile legal, special education, shelter, and mental health systems.

 Sisterhood Academy (SA)

-Bi-weekly programming for systems-involved middle and high school girls and femmes, Sisterhood Academy runs in partnership with schools, community organizations, and government agencies.
+Sisterhood Academy is our regular programming for systems-involved middle and high school girls, femmes, and TGNC youth.
+SA runs in partnership with schools, community organizations, and government agencies.
 SA follows our model of trauma-informed leadership development based in restorative practices and social justice education & action.
 SA participants identify issues impacting their communities and develop leadership skills through the enactment of arts-based action projects.
 Recent SA organizing projects include: school-wide campaigns around ending the school-to-prison pipeline, and the creation of a vision quilt addressing gun violence.

 Youth Leaders Board (YLB)